tom-mi/iBrew/README.md

 ibrew trigger add Scripts KettleBusy "C:\SCRIPTS\SENSOR.BAT §N" 10.0.0.99

-ibrew trigger add Scripts KettleBusy "/home/pi/iBrew/scripts/sensor.sh %O% §N" 10.0.0.99
+ibrew trigger add Scripts KettleBusy "/home/pi/iBrew/scripts/sensor.sh §O §N" 10.0.0.99
 ```

-where Domoticz is the group (one action per trigger per group) and §N is the new value and %O% is the old value.
+where Domoticz is the group (one action per trigger per group) and §N is the new value and §O is the old value.

 To see all triggers